-An additional problem is presented in plastics in durable applications, like cars, electronics, crates, and so on.
+An additional problem is in plastics in durable applications, like cars, electronics, crates, etc.

 Furthermore, each recycling facility has specific requirements that most of us don’t know about and don’t follow.

 For example, separating the waste properly or cleaning the packaging from food.

 Plastic waste recycling systems need to be more complex than traditional waste processing systems, which leads to higher waste management costs.

-While recycling helps and it requires fewer sources than extracting and using raw materials, it still uses a lot of energy.
+While recycling helps and requires fewer sources than extracting and using raw materials, it still uses a lot of energy.

 Additionally, recycling facilities apply old techniques.
-Even though recycling is important for reducing plastic waste, it is not efficient:
+Even though recycling is essential for reducing plastic waste, it is not efficient: